hoegge/documentation/projections/system-projections.md

 The use case of this projection is subscribing to all stream instances of a category.

+> COMMENT: Help!
+I give up.

 ## Streams

 The `$streams` (_http://127.0.0.1:2113/projection/$streams_) projection links existing events from streams to a stream named `$streams`

 You cannot configure this projection.

+> Q??
+So this links all events from all streams to a stream call streams?
+Eh - why?
+And different from $all?